Widford railway station

 Widford railway station served the village of Widford, Hertfordshire, England, from 1863 to 1964 on the Buntingford branch line.

 History

 The station was opened on 3 July 1863 by the Great Eastern Railway.
 It was situated on the north side of Ware Road.
 It had a brick-built waiting room and a booking office.
 At the east end of the platform was a signal box which controlled a siding leading to a cattle and goods dock.
 Goods traffic ceased on 7 September 1964.
 The station closed on 16 November 1964.

+After closure, the road bridge to the west of the station was infilled.
+As of September 2026, the former station site is occupied by a solid fuels company and serves as their depot.